 Section 151 of the Local Government Act 1972 requires a council to ensure that one officer has responsibility for the proper administration of its financial affairs.
-In 2020-21 this responsibility was held by the Director (Corporate Services), with a Deputy Section 151 officer also appointed - Assistant Director (Corporate Services).
+In 2021-22 this responsibility was held by the Director (Corporate Services), with a Deputy Section 151 officer also appointed - Assistant Director (Corporate Services).
 The council's financial management arrangements conform to the requirements of CIPFA's guidance on the Role of the Chief Financial Officer in Local Government.

 In terms of its financial controls, we work to the principles and standards within CIPFA's Financial Management Code.
-To test and ultimately demonstrate that our processes satisfy the 17 principles established by CIPFA's Financial Management Code, a self-assessment was undertaken in 2020-21.
-It concluded no significant improvements were required, with compliance fully achieved in 15 of the 17 standards.
+To test and ultimately demonstrate that our processes satisfy the principles established by CIPFA's Financial Management Code, a self-assessment was undertaken in 2021-22.
+It concluded no significant improvements were required, with compliance fully achieved in each of the 17 standards.

 We have a 10-year Medium-Term Financial Plan in place, which sets out the forecasted budget for the council over the period.
 This is supported by the Medium Term Financial Strategy (MTFS), which outlines how the authority wants to structure and manage its finances in full consideration of the successful delivery of our corporate objectives.
-Due to significant external factors (e.g. impact of Covid-19 on public finances) Full Council took the decision in 2020-21 to adopt a new one-year MTFS for 2021-22.
+In 2021-22, the council introduced a new five-year MTFS spanning 2022-23 to 2026-27.

-Regular budget monitoring took place in 2020-21 in order to manage our Net Revenue Budget.
-Regular meetings are held between officers and the Cabinet Portfolio Holders to discuss any specific budget issues and budget monitoring reports were presented to the Finance & Audit Committee and Cabinet on a quarterly basis throughout 2020-21.
+Regular budget monitoring took place in 2021-22 in order to manage our Net Revenue Budget.
+Regular meetings are held between officers and the Cabinet Portfolio Holders to discuss any specific budget issues and budget monitoring reports were presented to the Finance & Audit Committee and Cabinet on a quarterly basis throughout 2021-22.
 Directors, Assistant Directors and Service Managers are responsible for the financial management of service areas within the council, which includes the effective monitoring of financial performance against budget.

-Throughout 2020-21, the council utilised a number of short-term controls to directly manage its finances in line with the delivery of the adopted corporate objectives
+Throughout 2021-22, the council utilised a number of short-term controls to directly manage its finances in delivering the corporate objectives:

 - The Civic Budget Book sets out the budgetary requirements for the year and is agreed annually before its online publication.
 Monitoring controls are in place, with quarterly budget monitoring reports presented to Cabinet and Finance and Audit Committee. - A set of Financial Statements are produced for each financial year.
-The Statement of Accounts summarises the council's financial performance during the year and includes key financial statements. - The council's Capital Strategy is intended to outline the principles followed by the authority in its approach to capital investment over the long-term.
-Annually reviewed, the strategy sets out the framework within which the council will plan, procure, prioritise and manage its capital investment and financing decisions in support. - The council has adopted CIPFA's Treasury Management in the Public Services: Code of Practice 2017, producing an annual Treasury Management Report (including the Annual Investment Strategy Report) and an annual Treasury Management Review report outlining treasury management activities and performance for the previous year.
-We also submit regular in-year treasury management monitoring reports to the Finance & Audit Committee.
+The Statement of Accounts summarises the council's financial performance and includes key financial statements. - The council's Capital Strategy is intended to outline the principles followed by the authority in its approach to capital investment over the long-term.
+Annually reviewed, the strategy sets out the framework within which the council will plan, procure, prioritise and manage its capital investment and financing decisions in support. - The council has adopted CIPFA's Treasury Management in the Public Services: Code of Practice 2021, producing an annual Treasury Management Report (including the Annual Investment Strategy Report) and an annual Treasury Management Review report outlining activities and performance delivered.
+We also submit in-year treasury management monitoring reports to the Finance & Audit Committee.